wong-justin/whiteboard/README.md

 # whiteboard

 Simple whiteboard implementation meeting custom needs.
-(minimal UI and using a drawing tablet with 2-button pen)
+(minimal UI and using a drawing tablet with 2-button stylus)

 ## Features